Skip to main content

 Why it exists

-[Placeholder] The college has talent and capacity; the community has problems worth solving.
-X-Labs exists to connect the two — and to give coursework somewhere to land.
+The college has talented people and time to give.
+The community has problems worth solving.
+X-Labs connects the two, and gives coursework somewhere to land.

 What the X means